Topics > Northumberland > Civil Parishes in Northumberland > Bardon Mill Civil Parish > Hillfort and Roman signal station, Barcombe Hill

 Hillfort and Roman signal station, Barcombe Hill

 The remains of an Iron Age defended settlement and Roman signal station are located on Barcombe Hill, about 2½ miles north of Bardon Mill in Northumberland.
 The Roman signal station was a short-lived, turf-and-timber watchtower built within the earlier Iron Age hillfort.
 It pre-dated Hadrian's Wall (c. late 1st Century AD).
 The signal post served as an observation post for the frontier, guarding the Stanegate road, and offering views towards Vindolanda (just under 1 mile WSW of the signal tower).
 The Iron Age hillfort and Roman signal station are visible as earthwork remains today.
-This is a Scheduled Monument.
+This is a Scheduled Monument (legally protected).

 from Geograph (geograph)